sirodoht/sirodoht.com/content/wikipedia.md

 * [List of lists of lists](https://en.wikipedia.org/wiki/List_of_lists_of_lists), the most meta wikipedia article.

 * [Wikipedia:Unusual_articles](https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles), a meta article, a list with the most unusual articles.

-And finally, the [post title reference](https://en.wikipedia.org/wiki/Newspeak#Vocabulary) explained by the protagonist.